ibexa/documentation-developer/docs/pim/install_remote_pim.md

 # Add Remote PIM support

-To implement Remote PIM support you can build upon a foundation provided by [[= product_name_base =]].
+To implement [Remote PIM support](pim_guide.md#remote-pim-support) you can build upon a foundation provided by [[= product_name_base =]].
 You can install the example package and modify it to connect to your external data source.

-## Install Remote PIM
+## Install Remote PIM example package

-Before you can build upon the foundation provided by the Remote PIM package, you must install it first and configure [[= product_name =]] to use an external source of product information.
+Before you can create a custom implementation of Remote PIM support, you must install the example package first and configure [[= product_name =]] to use an external source of product information.

-The package provides the `DataProvider.php` library, which acts as a generator of faux products, where each product has a product ID, name and description.
-In a real-life application, you replace it with a connector to your remote product data source.
+In a real-life application, you replace its contents with custom code that connects to your remote product data source.

 Install the `ibexa/example-in-memory-product-catalog` package: